 - Excellent data recovery effect and great reliability.

-- Detailed instructions guide users to complete data recovery successfully.
+- Detailed instructions to help you recover data successfully.

 In short, using MiniTool Power Data Recovery, you can easily and quickly recover lost data without damaging the original data.
 It is a tool with high security, excellent performance, and simple operations.

-Step 2.
-Select the drive you want to recover, then click Scan to scan for desired data in the disk sector by sector.
+Under the Logical Drives section, select the target drive and click Scan to scan for desired data in the disk sector-by-sector.
 For the best recovery result, please wait until the full scan is complete.

-- Filter: filter files by file name, file size, creation time, etc. For instance, if you only want to recover photos, you can choose "*.jpg,*.gif,*.png,*.psd,*.tif” to filter out other types of files.
+- Filter: Filter files by file name, file size, date modified, etc. For instance, if you only want to recover photos, you can choose Picture to filter out other types of files.

-- Export Scan Result: after scanning for recoverable files, we can export the results to a specific location so we can load previous results in the future without rescanning (Recommended if the disk scanning and data filtering take a long time.
+- Export Scan Result: After scanning, you can export the results to a specific location.
+Then you can load previous results in the future without rescanning (Recommended if the disk scanning and data filtering take a long time.
 And, this feature is only available for paid editions).

-To recover data, use MiniTool Power Data Recovery Pro by purchasing and registering a MiniTool license key.
+To recover unlimited data, use MiniTool Power Data Recovery Personal by purchasing and registering a MiniTool license key.

 After recovering lost data, let’s see how to fix the external hard drive I/O error.

-Here are 6 solutions fix the i/o device error Windows 7, Windows 8 and Windows 10.
+Here are several solutions to fix the I/O device error in Windows 7, Windows 8, and Windows 10.
 You can feel free to try them one by one.

 The affected storage device might not have been connected properly.
 To check the connection, disconnect the storage medium and connect it with another USB port, USB cable, USB adaptor, or USB card reader.
 Data on the device should be able to be read as usual if this is caused by a faulty connection.

-Download, install or update your device driver, and then disconnect and reconnect this device to see whether if I/O is fixed.
+Download, install, or update your device driver, and then disconnect and reconnect this device to see whether the I/O error is fixed.

 If the external drive is detected with a wrong drive letter, its I/O functionality will be affected because the computer would be reading from the wrong or non-existent drive.

 You can change the drive letter to fix this issue.
-To do so without affecting the original data, you should use MiniTool Partition Wizard, a free, simple and professional partition magic.
+To do so without affecting the original data, you can use MiniTool Partition Wizard, a free, simple, and professional partition magic.

 Step 1.
 Download and install MiniTool Partition Wizard, and then launch it.

-Step 4: Click "Apply" button to perform this operation.
+Step 4.
+Click the Apply button to perform this operation.

-Solution 4: Check and repair disk errors on drive
+Solution 4: Check and Repair Disk Errors on the Drive

-Step 2: Type “chkdsk /f x:” into the command prompt and press Enter.
+Step 2: Type “chkdsk /f x:” into the Command Prompt window and press Enter.
 The letter “x” should be replaced with the letter name of the drive you’d like to run the scan on.

 Step 3: Finally, type “exit” and press Enter.

 Windows cannot transfer data from the drive to the computer if the transfer mode for the drive was changed or incorrect.
 Therefore, in this case, you can follow these steps to change the transfer mode to fix this problem.

-Step 6: Right-click the channel where the external drive is connected, and then click Properties.
-Typically, the channel that is usually used for external hard drives is Secondary IDE Channel.
+Step 3: Right-click the channel where the external drive is connected, and then click Properties.
+Typically, the channel that is usually used for external hard drives is the Secondary IDE Channel.

 Step 4: Open the Advanced Settings tab and select the PIO Only option in the box labeled Transfer Mode for the device representing your external hard drive.
 Usually, this is Device 0.
-Close all windows after clicking OK button.
+Click OK to close all windows.

-Step 8: Restart computer and check if the I/O device error has been addressed.
+Step 5: Restart your computer and check if the I/O device error has been addressed.

-If all above solutions cannot help you, you can try formatting your hard drive.
-If you don’t know how to format hard drive with ease, you can try formatting your drive easily and quickly with MiniTool Partition Wizard using its concise interface and guidance.
+If all the above solutions cannot help you, you can try formatting your hard drive.
+If you don’t know how to format a hard drive with ease, you can try MiniTool Partition Wizard which offers concise PI.